 With Father’s Day in mind, I was thinking of what to post for this special day.
 My parents as well as my husband’s parents are both overseas in Japan and Taiwan, so we typically celebrate Father’s Day with just the four of us.
-I wanted to dedicate this post for my husband, who’s a great father to our children and the sweetest man for me.
+I wanted to dedicate this post to my husband, who’s a great father to our children and the sweetest man for me.

 He works hard at a cooperate office during the day and helps me at night working behind the scene for this blog.
 Without him, this blog doesn’t exist.
 While I’m busy cooking, taking pictures, and responding to readers, my husband makes sure this blog is up and running dealing with the IT stuff as well as research what camera gears we need.
 He does restaurant reviews once in a while so you might have read his posts, but mostly he works behind the scene.
 Our shared love for food was what brought us together as well as the source of inspiration for this blog.
 Thanks, baby!

 Pineapple is one of my husband’s favorite fruits since he was growing up in Taiwan.
 I’ve also tried pineapples in Taiwan and they are ridiculously sweet.
 With the limited dessert that I know how to make, he really enjoyed the Pineapple Upside Down Cake since it contains one of his favorite fruits.
 Whenever he picks up pineapples while grocery shopping, I understand that’s the signal that he wants to eat the cake.
 When I saw a pineapple sorbet post on my friend Jean’s blog, Lemons and Anchovies, I knew he would be excited to eat this.